fabiospampinato/vscode-terminals/README.md

-      "open": true, // Open the terminal after executing its commands "focus": true, // Open the terminal after executing its commands and focus to it "execute": false, // Write the last command without executing it
+      "open": true, // Open the terminal after executing its commands "focus": true, // Open the terminal after executing its commands and focus to it "execute": false, // Write the last command without executing it "dynamicTitle": true, // Don't use the "name" as the title, let it be dynamic depending on the command being executed

       "onlySingle": true, // Don't run this with the `Terminals: Run` command "onlyMultiple": true, // Hide it from the `Terminals: Run Single` command